Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Discussion

 \subsection{Zero temperature entropy and dualities in the integrable systems}

 Can we suggest some counterpart of the zero-temperature entropy in the context of RDM which is discussed in the complex SYK model?
 To this aim, exploit the Matsuo-Cherednik duality between the inhomogeneous spin chains and the trigonometric Calogero model we have mentioned above.
-On the other hand, it was noted long ago that the rational Calogero model supplemented with oscillator potential.
+However, it was noted long ago that the rational Calogero model supplemented with an oscillator potential.

 describes the particle near the $AdS_2$ horizon of the extremal charged black hole \cite{gibbons1999black} where the coordinate r corresponds to the radial coordinate in $AdS_2$.